CodeRED Community Notification Enrollment

 What Information Is Needed?

 Required information includes first and last name, street address (physical address, no P.O. boxes), city, state, zip code, and primary phone number, additional phone numbers like cell and TDD/TTY devices may be entered as well.
 You will need to indicate your cell phone carrier and if you would like to receive text messages.
 Your information will only be used to send emergency and general notifications that your local officials deem appropriate.
-Click here when you are ready to enroll or continue reading for more information.

 May I Help Spread The Word About CodeRED?